hydrabus/hydratool/README.md

 ### Build the project with QtCreator on Windows, GNU/Linux:

 * Import hydratool.pro project in Qt Creator
-* Configure the Project for MinGW and/or MSVC2013 or more
+* Configure the Project for GCC/MinGW/MSVC2013 ...
 * Build the project

 ## How to build Qt5.x as static build on Windows, GNU/LINUX: